ChileBob/Zatsuma/USERGUIDE.md

 The default policy requires passwords to have a minimum length, contain regular characters, capitals and some special characters.

 The admin user password is shown at the end of the install process.
+Its only shown once so make a note of it.

 ## Adding Users